-The National Sentinel Caesarean Section Audit reports that requests for C-sections are one the rise.
+The National Sentinel Caesarean Section Audit reports that requests for C-sections are on the rise.
 Why would any woman choose to undergo a major surgical operation where the womb is cut open to remove the baby as opposed to a vaginal birth where the body naturally accommodates the passage of the infant out of the mother’s body?
 The main reason is the mistaken belief that c-sections are ‘easier’.

 But there is still the belief that nothing worth having comes easy and that belief holds especially true in regards to having children.
 Labor (the harder the better) is seen as a badge of courage.
-Jessica, a twenty-seven year old mother of two from Welland, Ontario who runs a home daycare suffered for four days to experience the miracle of birth, the ‘normal’ way before finally being given a c-section and then had to deal with her sister, who’d had her baby vaginally, complaining about getting stitches.
+Jessica, a twenty-seven-year-old mother of two from Welland, Ontario who runs a home daycare suffered for four days to experience the miracle of birth, the ‘normal’ way before finally being given a c-section.
+She then had to deal with her sister, who’d had her baby vaginally, complaining about getting stitches.
 “I am sure they did hurt, but it is nothing like recovering from a c-section.
 With both of my girls I had to sleep lying on my back propped up for three weeks because it hurt too much to sleep completely flat or turn over onto my side!
 My incision area still hurts if pressure is put on it a certain way and my youngest is two and a half!”

-A few mothers can barely walk after a c-section, they have to wait for their intestines to begin working properly again, usually resulting in severe pain, bending is not an option.
+A few mothers can barely walk after a c-section; they have to wait for their intestines to begin working properly again, usually resulting in severe pain, and bending is not an option.
 Everything inside is held together with stitches and staples and there’s a risk of infection of the incision.
-The area has to sometimes be drained using a special drain of any fluids that collection on the inside, yet another thing new c-section mothers have to deal with.
+The area has to sometimes be drained using a special drain of any fluids that collect on the inside, yet another thing new c-section mothers have to deal with.
 Mothers literally feel turned inside out.

 After a vaginal delivery, the new mother walks out of the hospital with her bundle of joy, with only the worry of tearing any stitches (an episiotomy is a rare occurrence where the outer wall of the vagina has to be cut in the event that the baby’s head is too big to pass through), and cumbersome breastfeeding, if she so chooses.
 C-section mothers have a much harder time breastfeeding because of tricky positioning thanks to their incision.